schism-dev/schism/docs/getting-started/grid-generation.md

 \text{CFL} \gt 0.4
 \end{equation}

 You may be able to get away with $\text{CFL}\gt 0.2$ in some applications like tsunami.
-Therefore care must be taken in the grid generation process; otherwise numerical diffusion in ELM would ruin your results, which may manifest itself in the form of either noise or dissipation.
-For a given grid, the errors changes with $\Delta t$ in a nonlinear manner, as shown in Figure [2](#figure02).
+Therefore care must be taken in the mesh generation process; otherwise numerical diffusion in ELM would ruin your results, which may manifest itself in the form of either noise or dissipation.
+For a given mesh, the errors changes with $\Delta t$ in a nonlinear manner, as shown in Figure [2](#figure02).

 <figure markdown id='figure02'>
 ![Operating timestep](../assets/timestep-range.png){width=800}
-<figcaption>Operational range for time step for a given grid size.</figcaption>
+<figcaption>Operational range for time step for a given mesh size.</figcaption>
 </figure>

-The gridgen process for SCHISM therefore starts with a range of time step for your application, We found the following ranges work for field applications: 100-400s step for barotropic applications, and 100-200s for baroclinic applications.
-Eqn. $\ref{eq02}$ is then used to calculate the $coarsest$ grid size at each depth (in anticipation of the smallest possible $\Delta t = 100s$).
+The meshgen process for SCHISM therefore starts with a range of time step for your application, We found the following ranges work for field applications: 100-400s step for barotropic applications, and 100-200s for baroclinic applications.
+Eqn. $\ref{eq02}$ is then used to calculate the $coarsest$ mesh size at each depth (in anticipation of the smallest possible $\Delta t = 100s$).
 Table [1](#table01) shows some examples.
 You can see that the inverse CFL restriction is not restrictive.

 <div id='table01'></div>
 **Table 1.
-Coarsest grid resolution at sample depths, assuming a ‘worse case’ scenario of $\Delta t=100s$.**
+Coarsest mesh resolution at sample depths, assuming a ‘worse case’ scenario of $\Delta t=100s$.**

 | h(m)   | $\Delta x_{max}$ (m)|
 |--------|---------------------|